Q: What’s different about your approach to mental healthcare?

 Have you ever sought help from a mental health professional?
 Think of what that experience was like: Did you have to get a referral from your primary care physician first?
 Did you call around to dozens of providers, only to be met with long wait times and limited availability?
 And when you finally did get in to see someone, were they even a good fit?
 Or, maybe you’re one of the million Americans who have never sought help for their mental health because there were too many obstacles in the way.

 No doubt about it, there’s a mental healthcare accessibility problem in our country.
 Zoom wants to change that.
 As part of our mission to make mental health care easy and accessible, we offer on-demand visits with or without a referral.
-Getting help is as simple as scheduling a same-day ZOOM+Care visit directly from your phone.
+Getting help is as simple as scheduling a same-day ZOOM+Care visit, either virtually or in person, directly from your smartphone.

 Our approach is a radical departure from the long wait times and barriers of traditional mental healthcare, but we know that change comes with questions.
 We’re here to answer yours with a little help from Zoom’s Chief Medical Officer—and board-certified psychiatrist—Dr. Erik Vanderlip.
 Read on to discover what it’s like to use Zoom for Mental Health.